ansys/pyaedt-examples/examples/index.rst

 Examples
 ========
-End-to-end examples show how you can use PyAEDT.
+End-to-end examples show how to use PyAEDT.
 If PyAEDT is installed on your machine, you can download these examples and use them as Python files or Jupyter notebooks and run them locally.